 7(a) Working Capital Pilot (WCP) program

-The WCP program offers monitored, asset-based lines of credit for certain industries.
+The WCP program offers monitored, asset-based lines of credit for certain industries such as manufacturing, wholesale, and professional services.

 Key Features:

-• Requires at least one year of operating history
+• At least one year of operating history

 SBA 7(a) loan rates, fees, and repayment terms.

-SBA 7(a) loan interest rates are set by the lender, not the SBA.
-Rates are based on factors such as:
+SBA 7(a) loan interest rates are set by the lender, but they must remain within maximum limits established by the SBA.

 • Loan amount